Laurel Kinman

 Nova

-picture of nova the dog!
-Nova is also a coastal transplant, born and raised in the central valley of California before finally moving to a location better suited to her thick double coat when Laurel brought her to Boston.
+picture of Nova Nova is also a coastal transplant, born and raised in the central valley of California before finally moving to a location better suited to her thick double coat when Laurel brought her to Boston.
 Unfortunately for her, she has now returned to California and can most often be spotted lying and panting on the closest piece of furniture.
 Nova’s particular interests include squirrels, squeaky toys, new friends, and treats.